BenRogers00/Safely-Different-App/README.md

 ### 🖼️ Drawing on the existing posts & adding as comments
 ### 🖼️ Flexible & Many options to edit existing posts
 ### 🖼️ Allowing the upload of images and existing video links
+### 🔐: Logged in users are able to update their password

 # 📧 Contact